 Tinted Windows: There is this perpetual fear put into all of us regarding tinted windows.
 And by tinted, I mean the after-market window film that is applied to stock windows that make them darker and protect against UV rays.
 The good news is that cleaning tinted car windows are actually easier to clean and maintain!
-Due to the fact that the haze build-up normally found on the inside of car windows is not as visible with tinted windows, the extra steps necessary to remove the common hazy build-up on the inside of your windows will not be as important to most people with tinted windows.
+Due to the fact that the haze build-up normally found on the inside of car windows is not as visible with tinted windows.

-Window Rubber: Whether we are talking about the inside or outside of your car windows, there will always be some form of weather stripping or window rubber gasket material along side the windows that will hold your car windows in place.
-This will be a case by case problem as each car manufacturer along with differing materials used year to year.
-What happens is that as you are cleaning your windows, you can rub your window cloth along these rubber window gaskets and then transfer this rubberized materiel onto your car windows as you clean them.
+Window Rubber: Whether we are talking about the inside or outside of your car windows, there will always be some form of weather stripping, sealant, or window rubber gasket material along side any/all the windows that will hold your car windows in place.
+This will be a case by case problem as each car manufacturer, along with differing materials will be used year to year.
+What happens is that as you clean your windows, you can rub your window cloth along these rubber window gaskets and then transfer this rubberized materiel onto your car windows as you clean them.
 Knowing how to clean car windows also means knowing what not to do.

-This can both be a problem on the outside of the window as well as the outside.
-Different car manufacturers use not only different materials between manufacturers, but also different materials that are different on the inside than that of the outside.
+This can both be a problem on the outside of the window as well as the inside.
+Car manufacturers use not only different materials between manufacturers, but also different materials that are different on the inside than that of the outside.
 This problem can be compounded during hot summer months as rubberized window gaskets will become softened, and transfer of this material from your window cleaning cloth onto your clean car window can become more problematic.

-Window Rubber Gasket Sealants: Another common problem in getting clean car windows is due to the sealants used when assemblying car windows into your car.
+Window Rubber Gasket Sealants: Another common problem in getting clean car windows is due to the sealants used when assembly of car windows into your car.
 Both on the inside and out, the sealant underneath the rubberized gasket will begin to seep out as the car ages and is exposed to hotter temperatures.
-Once you tag this gooey, sticky adhesive/sealant, you will have to switch window cleaning cloths as you will end up streaking your car windows with adhesive; it becomes a nightmare very quickly!
+Once your cloth touches this gooey, sticky adhesive/sealant, you will have to switch window cleaning cloths as you will end up streaking your car windows with adhesive; it becomes a nightmare very quickly!